kavdev/python-doc-inherit/README.rst

 ==================
 python-doc-inherit
 ==================
-A decorator used to inherit method documentation from parent classes.
+Utilities to inherit method documentation from parent classes.

 Badges
 ------